-AARP Foundation Litigation (AFL) attorneys, in conjunction with University Legal Services and the private law firm of Arent Fox LLP, brought a civil rights class action against the District of Columbia on behalf of residents of Washington, D.C., nursing homes who want to live in their own homes.
-The federal court rejected the District’s argument that it complies with Title II of the Americans with Disabilities Act (ADA), which requires states and local governments to provide services to people with disabilities in the most integrated setting appropriate to their needs.
+AARP Foundation Litigation (AFL) attorneys brought a civil rights class action against the District of Columbia on behalf of residents of Washington, D.C., nursing homes who want to live in their own homes.

-The Americans with Disabilities Act (ADA) gives individuals a right to receive long-term supportive services in the most integrated setting appropriate to their needs and requires states to reform policies and practices that cause unnecessary segregation or isolation in nursing homes and other institutions.
+The Americans With Disabilities Act (ADA) gives individuals a right to receive long-term supportive services in the most integrated setting appropriate and requires states to reform policies and practices that cause unnecessarily segregation or isolation in nursing homes and other institutions.
 In 1999, the U.S. Supreme Court found it a violation of the ADA to unnecessarily segregate a person with a disability in an institutional setting (Olmstead v.
 L.C. ex rel.
 Zimring).

-But the court’s decision was not being honored by many state and local governments.
+Eleven years later, the court's decision is not being honored by many state and local governments.
 AFL attorneys have participated in lawsuits around the country that challenge states to provide home- and community-based alternatives to institutionalization.